cyberdnevnik/cyberdnevnik.github.io/_posts/2025-09-26-microsoft-security-hub.md

 In case everything I've mentioned above isn't enough, there are engagements with communities, CISO workshops, the security tech community, the Security Blog, and the Security YouTube channel.

-This gives you freedom to explore all of Microsoft security in a way that works best for you ;)
+This gives you freedom to explore all of Microsoft security in a way that works best for you.

 If you want to read more, please follow me and my colleagues on our Cyberdnevnik website and publication.
 Thank you for reading.